grampelberg/kty/README.md

 - table_filter_total - Number of times a table was filtered.
 - widget_views_total - Number of times a widget was created by resource (container, pod) and type (cmd, log, yaml, ...).
+- requests_total - Number of requests that have come in by type (pty, sftp).
+- sftp_active_sessions - Total number of active sessions currently.
+- sftp_bytes_total - Total number of bytes transferred via sftp by direction (read, write).
+- sftp_files_total - Total number of files by direction (sent, received).
+- sftp_stat_total - Total number of times `stat` was called on a path.
+- sftp_list_total - Total number of times `list` was called on a path.

 ## Design Decisions